 - When pasta is ready, drain and add to the chicken pesto mix, stirring through until pasta is coated in pesto.

-- Finally, stir through the sundried tomatoes and boccicini/pearl mozzarella until cheese has lightly melted.
+- Finally, stir in the sundried tomatoes and bocconcini/pearl mozzarella until cheese has slightly melted.

 - Serve warm

 Note 2 - I used rotini pasta, but you could also use fusilli or gemelli which are also good for light pesto sauces.
-See buzzfeed link in article for more details on choosing the right pasta.
+See this article for more details on choosing the right pasta.